rionmingarfin/simple_note_expressjs/README.md

 ## GETTING STARTED

-This is application rest api made with expres.js, made this application aims to understand what it is CRUD DATA,cors,dan middleware
+This is application rest api made with expres.js, made this application aims to understand what it is CRUD DATA,cors,middleware,unit testing

 ## software preparation needed
 * postman